Guardian Life Insurance Company of America keeps a sharp

 operates one of the largest dental networks in the US through its

-DentalGuard plan, including more than 88,000 dentists across the
+DentalGuard plan, including more than 83,000 dentists at more than

 Guardian Life's largest operating markets (by number of

 Wisconsin, and Washington State.
 The company offers its products in

 all 50 states and the District of Columbia.